elarina/Stands-Booking/README.md

-Web application for monitoring the status of stands
+Web application for booking stands and monitoring the status of stands

 # Run application on Windows